orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 During the 'Puzmo' period, Zach and I simply disappeared off these networks and were just heads down.
 Coming back, it doesn't feel as valuable as it once did.
-Most posts, on all platforms, often look like engagement baiting and not a good use of time.
+Most posts, on all platforms, often look like engagement baiting and not a good use of my time.

 Nowadays, I don't use a mobile phone, don't use native apps for social networks and then only really check bluesky every day or two.
-I mainly use it to search for "Puzzmo" to test the waters of folks using it, and to try and leave nice comments to people who I met back in my Open Source days.
+I mainly use it to search for "Puzzmo" to see what people are saying about it, and to try and leave nice comments to people who I met back in my Open Source days.

 ### **Do it Today**